jnixy/website/content/courses/crcj8040/course_descrip.md

 * Kelling, George L. and Catherine M. Coles (1997). *Fixing broken windows: Restoring order and reducing crime in our communities*.
 Simon and Schuster.
 * Zimring, Franklin E. (2012). *The city that became safe: New York’s lessons for urban crime and its control*.
 Oxford University Press.
 * Stoughton, Seth W., Jeffrey J. Noble, and Geoffrey P. Alpert (2020). *Evaluating police uses of force*.
 New York University Press.
 * Deuchar, Ross, Vaughn J. Crichlow, and Seth W. Fallik (2021). *Police–Community Relations in Times of Crisis: Decay and Reform in the Post-Ferguson Era*.
-Policy Press.
+Bristol University Press.

 ## Journals